-Displays the club or club combination recommendation for the hole.
-You can select C to view other club options.

-2) Displays the average number of strokes expected to score with the club recommendation.

-3 Displays the aim direction for your next shot with the club recommendation, based on your shot history with the club.
+- 1 Displays the club or club combination recommendation for the hole.
+You can select \checkmark or \gt to view other club options. - 2 Displays the average number of strokes expected to score with the club recommendation. - Displays the shot dispersion area for your next shot with the club recommendation, based on your shot history with the club. - NOTE: If the shot dispersion area overlaps with the green, the shot's chances of reaching the green will display as a percentage.